specta-rs/specta/src/docs.md

 [//]: # (FEATURE_FLAGS_START)

-- `functions` - Support for exporting the types of Rust functions.
+- `function` - Support for exporting the types of Rust functions.
 - `export` - Support for collecting up a global type map

 Languages